Kairotic/coding-with-knots/quipu.md

 don't know in what way it is represented?
-From reports we learn that quipus were reformulated in use --- they were a dynamic medium, more like a chalkboard than a book; they were used to archive, to convey, and operate on information.
+From reports we learn that quipus were reformulated in use --- they were a dynamic medium, more like a chalkboard than a book; they were used to archive, to convey, and operate on information[@Urton2003].
 Quipus are a "communication-based textile" [@Andrew2008] in a very literal sense.
 Resembling scripture, we still cannot take it as a given that they were read from left to right only.

 The problem resembles that of the archaeological reconstruction of *chaînes opératoires*: the ramified paths of actions that were